 Figure 3.
-Summer length at high-latitudes: On the left is shown MLT-SL and M-SL on the right: (a) represent the beginning of the summer beginning at 96 km (MLT-SB) and (e) 82 km (M-SB) for each year (abscissa) and the DOY when the mean zonal wind reversal occurs (ordinate).
-The end of the summer end is measured at 82 km for both (b) MLT-SE and (f) M-SE.
-Panels (c) and (g) depicts the summer length, as difference between SE summer end and SB summer beginning, i.e., MLT-SL and and M-SL, respectively.
+Summer length at high latitudes: on the left is shown MLT-SL and M-SL on the right: panel (a) represents the summer beginning at 96 km (MLT-SB) and panel (e) 82 km (M-SB) for each year (abscissa) and the DOY when the mean zonal wind reversal occurs (ordinate).
+The summer end is measured at 82 km for both (b) MLT-SE and (f) M-SE.
+Panels (c) and (g) depict the summer length as the difference between summer end and summer beginning, i.e., MLT-SL and M-SL, respectively.
 For each time series a linear fit is shown in the same color with the standard deviation of the slope in the same color with dashed lines.
-The panels in the last row, i.e., (d) and (h), show proxies of lower and extraterrestrial atmospheric forcing (see text for details).
+The panels in the last row (d, h) show proxies of lower and extraterrestrial atmospheric forcing (see text for details).